3. Information about us

 We will take reasonable steps to maintain appropriate technical and organizational measures to protect the personal data you provide to us against accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to your personal data.

 13. How do we keep your data safe?
 We follow generally accepted industry standards to protect the information submitted to us, both during transmission and once we receive it.
 We maintain appropriate administrative, technical and physical safeguards to protect personal data against accidental or unlawful destruction, accidental loss, unauthorised alteration, unauthorized disclosure or access, misuse, and any other unlawful form of processing of the personal data in our possession.
 This includes, for example, firewalls, password protection and other access and authentication controls.
-We use SSL technology to encrypt data during transmission through public internet, and we also employ application-layer security features to further anonymise personal data.
+We use SSL technology to encrypt data during transmission through public internet.

 14. How long will we keep your personal data?
 Whenever we collect or process your personal data, we’ll only keep it for as long as is necessary for the purpose for which it was collected.
 At the end of that retention period, your data will either be deleted or anonymised so that it can be used in a non-identifiable way for statistical analysis.